PaloAltoNetworks/terraform-ansible-intro/docs/deployment.md

 ```bash
 $ terraform apply
 ```
+Copy and paste the output fields from the plan into a note or document on your laptop.
+You will need this information later.

 ## Update the SSK config
 Use the following `gcloud compute` command to override the default GCP key management process and utilize our SSH key.